 Refunds will be backdated to 1 March 2020.

 How do I claim statutory sick pay costs from the Government?

 Statutory Sick Pay (SSP) of £95.85 a week is paid as part of an employee’s normal pay.
 Small and medium-sized UK businesses and employers can reclaim SSP paid for sickness absence or self-isolation due to COVID-19.
 The refund will cover up to 2 weeks’ SSP per eligible employee who has been off work because of COVID-19 and will be available for employers with fewer than 250 employees.

 Employers should maintain records of staff absences and payments of SSP, but employees will not need to provide a fit note from a doctor.
 If evidence is required by an employer, those with symptoms of COVID-19 can get an isolation note from NHS 111 online.

-If you would like more information or to discuss how coronavirus will affect your business, please contact:
+If you would like more information or to discuss how COVID-19 will affect your business, please contact:

 Support for individuals

-How are costs of working from home taxed?
+How are costs of working at home taxed?